causiq/logary/README.md

 nuget Logary.Adapters.Facade
 ```

-The calling service/application then creates a new Logger specifically for the
+The calling service/application then creates a new `Logger` specifically for the
-library which it aims to ship/extract logs from.
+library that it aims to ship/extract logs from.

 ```fsharp
 // opens ...